jason-c-dev/opencode-flow/docs/INDEX.md

-# OpenCode Swarm - Documentation Index
+# OpenCode Flow - Documentation Index

-Welcome to the OpenCode Swarm documentation!
+Welcome to the OpenCode Flow documentation!
 This index will help you find what you need.

 ---

 ## 🎯 Start Here

-**New to OpenCode Swarm?**
+**New to OpenCode Flow?**
 1. Read the [README](../README.md) for an overview
 2. Follow [GETTING_STARTED.md](./GETTING_STARTED.md) for a 5-minute tutorial
 3. Review [API_REFERENCE.md](./API_REFERENCE.md) for complete API docs